wp-media/wp-rocket-helpers/various/wp-rocket-custom-preload-curl-timeout/README.md

-# Custom cURL Timeout For Sitemap Preload Request
+# Custom cURL Timeout For Preload Request

 Increase the timeout for cURL from 5 seconds for sitemap preload request.